Cross-Channel Coordination: Search & Social Integration Opportunities, Obstacles

 Search & Social Account For More Than Half Of Digital Marketing Budgets

 This year, eMarketer projects that U.S. marketers will spend more than $16 billion and $6 billion on search and social respectively, accounting for more than 54 percent of the total projected online spend.
-In fact, more than 40 percent of business leaders planned to increase budgets across social and search in 2014, with only email as the only channel edging out the two.
+In fact, more than 40 percent of business leaders planned to increase budgets across social and search, with only email as the only channel edging out the two.

 Given the increased investment, if marketers can truly master the combined power of these two channels, they will have a huge impact on the entirety of their digital marketing programs and resulting outcomes.